 Your orchard should not only have good soil but good air and water drainage as well.
 Planting your orchard on a slope is the best location if you have one.
 Try to avoid low-lying sites, these will harbor the coldest temperatures in the winter, making your fruit trees there more likely candidates for winter-killing than others in the area.
 Planting on a northern slope will delay blooming and subsequent fruit.
 Planting on a southern slope will speed up both.

-The ideal to plant your orchard is on the small hills surrounding a valley or depression.
+The ideal place to plant your orchard is on the small hills surrounding a valley or depression.
 Fruit trees with early frost-sensitive blossoms can be planted halfway up the northern slope, the less sensitive trees halfway up the southern slope.
 Try not to plant your orchard on the hilltops where the wind can damage them or in the frost-retentive bottomland.
 Rows of trees planted on hills should follow the contour system.

 How To Start An Orchard: Orchard Layouts